gyrogami logo

 F) Alibaba

 All answers are correct.
-These sites deal with fraud by ignoring it.
-Absolutely and completely ignored at every possible turn.
-Money will always rule these sites no matter the human or other costs.
+Fraud is ignored on these sites at every possible turn.
 It makes the most sense because people might not know they've been hoodwinked or just don't speak up.
 Why ruin a huge revenue stream if no one says anything?
-If illegal sales were disallowed then just about every website listed above would go out of business immediately!
+If illegal sales were disallowed then many websites listed above would suffer!
+As a seller, counterfeits might not matter until they rot your market.

-Sears changed shopping by sending out the first mail order catalog.
+Sears changed shopping with the first mail order catalog.
 Their recent bankruptcy shows that sending payments through the mail has gone the way of dinosaurs.
-Nowadays, a few mouse clicks can do in seconds what took hours back then.
+A few mouse clicks can do in seconds what took hours back then.

-They are not four-letter 'F' words but they are four-letter 'E' words.
+They are not four-letter 'F' words but they are four-letter 'E' words, close enough.

-Collectors saw it is a blessing or curse depending on which side of the transaction they found themselves.
-They had to sell somewhere so online services helped tremendously.
+Collectors saw it is a blessing and curse.
+Online services helped expand their market tremendously.
 It made everyone an expert, at least in their own minds.
+It helped scammers, too.

-Ebay and etsy - They are not four-letter 'F' words but they are four-letter 'E' words.
+Ebay and etsy - They are not four-letter 'F' words but they are four-letter 'E' words, close enough.
 Both maintain they will not interpret the law even when historical fact proves something doesn't exist.
-It's funny how they can financially benefit from internet fraud but don't police their sites.
+It's funny how they can financially benefit from fraud but don't police their sites.

 Experts estimate that 90%+ of some categories are counterfeit on ebay!
 European countries have successfully sued them for turning a blind eye to it.

 Etsy was an amazing site dedicated to handmade goods.
-Now, it is a dumping ground for imported, mass-produced goods like its cousin.
+Now, it is a dumping ground for imported, mass-produced junk like its cousin.
+In some way it is worse.
 Plenty of fakes, too.
-Customer service is horrible.
+Customer service is horrible to non-existent and it has the worst search engine imaginable.

 Regarding ebay, there is no site that manipulates and messes with the search results more.
-They fuck over a certain number of people by not showing their items in the appropriate searches, thus ensuring someone will always be saying how they got such a good deal on ebay.
+They screw over a certain number of people by not showing their items and ensuring someone will always be saying how they got a good deal.

 Craigslist - It is a quasi-informal site that lacks real infrastructure.
-You expect it to be crap and won't be disappointed.
 There are some scary people on that site.
-It has everything from yard sales and job offers to dating and hiring a hitman.
-Maybe not the last one but there was a guy....
+It has everything from yard sales and job offers to dating and more.

 Offerup - They do offer purchase protection.
 Most listings have low-quality pictures with barely a word or two.
-No one seems to know what a ruler is or that one picture doesn't capture all six sides of an object.
+No one seems to know what a ruler is or that one picture isn't enough.
 Old listings pollute the site so expect a dismal reply rate.
-It is the least refined site, a lifehack, lol.
+It is the least refined site.

 Amazon - Putting countless book stores out of business was practice for dismantling even more industries.
 They are marginally better than the ebsy-like venues regarding upholding their rules.